Apr 26 2011

 Introductory Aside: Class-A inefficiency?

 There are many who say that Class-A is a gross waste of energy – that over 75% of the energy is “wasted” as heat.
-Well it depends on how you look at it.
-If the windows are open, then of course the heat is wasted, but what about in winter time – say when the amplifier is used in a closed house having central heating running?
-In this case the heat generated by the amplifier can all be used to supplement the central heating system to warm the house.
-Is it then a 75% efficient heater (with 25% “wasted” on music)?
-Or is it 100% efficient in some way?
+What about in winter in a closed home with the central heating running?
+Is the amp then a 75% efficient heater (with 25% “wasted” on music)?
+Or is it 100% efficient in some way? 🙂

 Having lost the earlier “Silicon Chip” Class-A tweeter amp and the ESP AB midrange amp to my brother’s stereo system, it was time to build a pair to keep.
 The midrange amp sounded so good that I decided to base this new “tweeter amp” on the P3A as well, but to do it a bit differently.
 The complementary “lateral MOSFET” (P101) midrange amplifier is on another page.
 It worked flawlessly from Day 1.
 This one was a bit more effort, but they now work beautifully together with a pair of 800W UcD subwoofer plate amps in an active 3-way speaker system.

-The black anodised aluminium chassis came from China.
-It has efficient extruded heatsinks.
+The chassis was ordered from China.
 I just added taller rubber feet to the floor, step-drilled a larger front panel hole to accept a mains voltage power switch, added a separate front panel LED and removed a silk screened “fake” logo from the front.

 This one was built using the same type of bisected P3A PCB as the earlier midrange amp, but is biased into Class-A operation following the P3B project article.
-In hindsight I should probably not have chosen this board for bisection and installation at opposite sides of a Class-A stereo chassis as they might not be properly suited.
+As it turns out, the bisected PCBs were not well suited to Class-A bias (1.5 Amps quiescent current) and installation at opposite sides of a chassis.
 See “buzz problems” below.

 It would want to run quite hot, but the extruded heat sinks are up to it and adequate heat transfer is assured by adhesive-free Kapton tape, thermal paste and clamping bars at the output transistors.

 The project article called for a CLCCc power supply with six 10,000μF caps and a pair of 10mH inductors.
-An Altronics/Silicon Chip Class-A power supply PCB was a good starting point, but it had to be butchered to add the filter chokes after the first pair of capacitors.
+What the heck.
+I could only find 9mH chokes and 15,000μF caps could fit an Altronics/Silicon Chip Class-A power supply PCB, but it had to be butchered to add the filter chokes after the first pair of capacitors.

-The transformer is a Harbuch brand made-to-order 625VA with 20V secondaries – a significantly more substantial transformer than the unit used in the first tweeter amp and weighing in between 5 and 6 Kg:
+The transformer is a custom made 625VA with 20V secondaries – a significantly more substantial transformer than the unit used in the first tweeter amp and weighing in between 5 and 6 Kg:

 The transformer has bifilar secondary windings ending in common PVC tubes: